Calling India’s Brightest Minds!

 Who's Eligible?

-B.Tech & M.Tech students from recognised institutions.
+UG,PG & P.hD students from recognised institutions.

 Make a Team